Make-School-Courses/FEW-2.2-Web-Design-and-Advanced-CSS/lessons/lesson-02.md

 What's the significance?
 Sans Serif fonts are generally easier to read on the screen.

 - Serif
- - Look better and read better in print
+	- Looks better and reads better in print
- - Tend to look "old school", respectable, and formal
+	- Tends to look "old school", respectable, and formal
 	- Tend to be easier to read at small point sizes
 - San Serif
 	- Clean, stable, and reliable
 	- Looks modern and youthful

 ### How to choose a font?